 RUN rm -fr * .??*

-# Finally, the "public" folder generated by Hugo in the previous stage ("hugobuilder") is copied into the public fold of nginx
+# Finally, the "public" folder generated by Hugo in the previous stage ("hugobuilder")

-COPY --from=hugobuilder /site/public /usr/share/nginx/html
+COPY --from=hugobuilder /site/public /usr/share/nginx/html/

 .gitlab-ci.yml